degatchi/Blockchain-Alpha/readme.md

 ---

+# Getting into blockchain development
+1. First, learn the fundamentals of Javascript (watch a video on yt and just experiment).
+This is vital to understand as Solidity, smart-contract testing, web3 frontend, bot creating and other languages will be using the core concepts and syntax of JS.
+2. Once you've got a solid understanding of JS's core concepts, jump into https://cryptozombies.io/ + https://solidity-by-example.org/.
+These will teach you the fundamentals of Solidity development, allowing you to write EVM compatible contracts and grasp a good idea of how contracts are written.
+3. Start watching tutorials on youtube (https://www.youtube.com/watch?v=Ztr2Jet2-YY - i need to make more tbh) and play around with smart contract creation in remix.
+Remix is an in-browser code editor that allows easy access to deployment, function calls + error recognition.
+4. Make sure to get your github account, github desktop + vscode.
+This will be your main source of code storage + where your portfolio will grow.
+5. Start creating contracts in vscode w/ hardhat (truffle is outdated vs hardhat) and start doing CTFs (damn vulnerable defi, ethernaut, etc).
+6. Come up with an idea and start building!
+Maybe go for some basic ideas first, i.e., user deposits ether, ether is split between x amount of users.
+Don't forget to add ethers, solidity +/or web3.js tests!
+7. Read compound comptroller, aave flashloans, uniswap-v2, sushiswap masterchef + pancakeswap masterchef contracts as they are staples + common contracts that are used.
+8. Explore the space!
+Research and enjoy your time :D

+---

 # Founding/Start-up
 - A record of advice and things i've learned while cofounding, working for other protocols + developing protocols.
 ### Notes